-(8) Limited Priority Reviews.
-If, after the submission of the Application, an Applicant identifies an error in the Application that could likely be the subject of ana Deficiency, the Applicant may request a limited priority review of the specific and limited issues in need of clarification or correction.
+- (8) Limited Reviews.
+If, after the submission of the Application, an Applicant identifies an error in the Application that could likely be the subject of a Deficiency, the Applicant may request a limited review of the specific and limited issues in need of clarification or correction.
 The issue may not relate to the score of an Application.
-This limited priority review may only cover the specific issue and not the entire Application.
-If the limited priority review results in the identification of an issue that requires correction or clarification, staff will request such through the Deficiency process as stated in paragraph (7) of this section, if deemed appropriate.
-A limited priority review is intended to address:

-(A) clarification of issues that Department staff would have difficulty identifying due to the omission of information that the Department may have access to only through Applicant disclosure, such as a prior removal from a tax credit transaction or participation in a Development that is not identified in the previous participation portion of the Application; or

-(B) technical Technical correction of non-material information that would cause an Application deemed non-competitive to be deemed competitive and, therefore, subject to a staff review.
-For example, failure to mark the Nonprofit Set-Aside in an Application that otherwise included complete submission of documentation for participation in the Nonprofit Set-Aside.

-(9) Challenges to Opposition.
+This limited review may only cover the specific issue and not the entire Application.
+If the limited review results in the identification of an issue that requires correction or clarification, staff will request such through the Deficiency process as stated in paragraph (7) of this section, if deemed appropriate.
+A limited review is intended to address: - (A) Clarification of issues that Department staff would have difficulty identifying due to the omission of information that the Department may have access to only through Applicant disclosure, such as a prior removal from a tax credit transaction or participation in a Development that is not identified in the previous participation portion of the Application; or - (B) Technical correction of non-material information that would cause an Application deemed non-competitive to be deemed competitive and, therefore, subject to a staff review.
+For example, failure to mark the Nonprofit Set-Aside in an Application that otherwise included complete submission of documentation for participation in the Nonprofit Set-Aside. - (9) Challenges to Opposition.
 Any written statement from a Neighborhood Organization expressing opposition to an Application may be challenged if it is contrary to findings or determinations, including zoning determinations, of a municipality, county, school district, or other local Governmental Entity having jurisdiction or oversight over the finding or determination.
-If any such comment is challenged, the challenger must declare the basis for the challenge and submit such challenge by the Challenges to Neighborhood Organization Opposition Delivery Date as identified in §11.2 of this chapter and no later than May 1, 2019 of the current year for Competitive HTC Applications.
-The Neighborhood Organization expressing opposition will be given seven (7) calendar days to provide any information related to the issue of whether their assertions are contrary to the findings or determinations of a local Governmental Entity.
-All such materials and the analysis of the Department's by staff will be provided to a fact finder, chosen by the Department, for review and a determination -of the issue presented by this subsection.
-The fact finder will not make determinations as to the accuracy of the statements presented, but only with regard to regarding whether the statements are contrary to findings or determinations of a local Governmental Entity.
+If any such comment is challenged, the challenger must declare the basis for the challenge and submit such challenge by the Challenges to Neighborhood Organization Opposition Delivery Date as identified in - §11.2 of this chapter and no later than May 1 of the current year for Competitive HTC Applications.
+The Neighborhood Organization expressing opposition will be given seven calendar days to provide any information related to the issue of whether their assertions are contrary to the findings or determinations of a local Governmental Entity.
+All such materials and the analysis by staff will be provided to a fact finder, chosen by the Department, for review and a determination.
+The fact finder will not make determinations as to the accuracy of the statements presented, but only regarding whether the statements are contrary to findings or determinations of a local Governmental Entity.
 The fact finder's determination will be final and may not be waived or appealed.